20 Mar 20 Ways to Mitigate Migraines

 - Avoid Personal Stress: The activation of sensors in the brain causes a hormonal imbalance and an influx of cortisol that produces tension headaches.
 If you begin to feel anxious, try some breathing exercises or distract yourself with a silly video or a walk.
 Remove yourself from the stressful situation, and revisit it when you’re in a better emotional state.

 - Carry “Essential” Oils: Lavender, peppermint and basil oils have been shown to relax the muscles and promote circulation.
 Migraines often happen because of poor blood flow, but these oils, peppermint in particular, can reopen the sinuses to bring in fresh, oxygenated blood.
 Store a small bottle in your workbag or jacket so that it’s easy to inhale on the go.
+While not an essential oil, CBD oil is very effective in reducing pain, either for migraines or other forms of pain.
+If you’d like to learn more about CBD oil, click for more info.

 - DIY Massage: Massaging your temples and the spot at the back of the head and base of the skull has been shown to alleviate pain.
 It takes a few minutes and minimal effort, so there’s nothing you lose by trying.